Family: Onion & Garlic [Alliaceae]

 Of particular note is that there are actually three Snowdrop species with the same common name: Pleated Snowdrop.
 The first is Galanthus plicatus itself.
 The other two are subspecies: Galanthus plicatus subsp. plicatus and Galanthus plicatus subsp. byzantinus.
 All those that are not hybrids (and are either sub-species or variations) are shown within light-blue boxes.

-AS a name for Caucasian Snowdrop, Galanthuis caucasicus is ambiguous, for there are two Snowdrops to which it applies: One is Alpine Snowdrop Galanthus alpinus (which is very rare, and not local to the UK), and Galanthus elwesii var. monostictus which presumably is extant within the UK.
+As a name for Caucasian Snowdrop, Galanthuis caucasicus is ambiguous, for there are two Snowdrops to which it applies: One is Alpine Snowdrop Galanthus alpinus (which is very rare, and not local to the UK), and Galanthus elwesii var. monostictus which presumably is extant within the UK.

 There also seem to be two species of Green Snowdrop: Galanthuis ikariae and Galanthuis woronowii, the differences being in the size of the green markings on the inner three tepals.